nd-dsp-lab/web3db-backend/reverse_proxy/README.md

 The container:
 1. Reads the `tunnel.yml` configuration file
 2. **If nginx configuration is specified:**
-   - Generates nginx config from `nginx.example` template
+   - Generates nginx config dynamically with location blocks for each tunnel
    - Creates location blocks for each tunnel (e.g., `/tunnel_name/` → `http://127.0.0.1:remote_port/`)
-   - Copies the config to the remote server via SSH
+   - Copies the config file to `/etc/nginx/sites-available/` and creates a symlink in `/etc/nginx/sites-enabled/`
    - Tests and reloads nginx service
 3. For each tunnel defined, starts a separate `autossh` process that:
    - Establishes an SSH connection to the remote server